agnesblch/MetIDfyR/README.md

 ```

 ## Example :
-To test `MetIDfyR`, you can perform analyses using provided LGD-4033 and Cocaine datasets.
+To test `MetIDfyR`, you can perform analysis using provided LGD-4033, Cocaine and Diclofenac datasets.

-1. Clone the `MetIDfyR` repository.
+1. Clone the `MetIDfyR` repository or download it from GitHub.
 2. Create a new R project in the `MetIDfyR` directory.
 3. Unzip the example datasets using the following command in R console :
 ```